monkstone/monkstone.github.com/_posts/2016-05-25-proximity.md

 Unzip the library in the processing libraries folder, rename the folder `hype`, rename `distribution` folder to `library`, rename the `HYPE.jar` to `hype.jar`.
 Check that you can see the library from the processing-3.0.2 ide.
 Note that we can use snake case in place of camel case, for constants use `::` and not `.` to call.
 The important thing to learn from this sketch is how to implement the `HCallback` interface.
 This can be implemented as a closure (block), note we do not/should not try and use the vanilla processing method.

 In this case we use the `web_to_color_array` convenience method (since JRubyArt-1.0.7) to create a hash of color int with symbol keys.
+Note that hype constants require the `H::` prefix, whereas processing constants do not (because we already include the PConstants interface).

 ### hype_proximity.rb ###